 Webinar: Fire Protective Membranes for Lightweight Floors

-Both the 2012 and 2015 versions of the International Residential Code (IRC) include fire protective membrane requirements to enhance the fire performance of residential floor systems.
-This previously recorded webinar discusses several options that satisfy fire-protective membrane requirements of the IRC related to I-joist floor systems.
+Both the 2012 and 2015 versions of the International Residential Code (IRC) include fire-protective membrane requirements to enhance the fire performance of lightweight floor systems.
+The IRC includes several alternatives to sprinklers when wood I-joists are used in residential floor systems.
+This webinar focuses on newly developed assemblies for meeting the fire-protective membrane requirements of the Code, specifically as they relate to I-joist floor systems.

 Webinar Participant Questions and Answers

 In the case of field-applied fire protective paints, the same requirements for field-applied fire coatings apply, including the ASTM E119 fire test demonstrating equivalence to 2x10 dimension lumber or structural composite lumber.